 Pupils will be supported in one of two groups.
 Children practise their mental calculation skills including multiplication tables, doubling, halving and number bonds.
 Children remain in their class for the main session and are taught according to the New National Curriculum.

 During this time, a book is selected which the class read together.
 The teacher will read aloud and will also invite the children to read aloud to their peers if they wish too.

-Children having packed lunch remain in a Year 3 classroom to eat and school dinners eat in the main hall.
+Children having packed lunch remain in a Year 3 classroom to eat and academy dinners eat in the main hall.
 All children hand their money to the class teacher each morning.

 Afternoon sessions are generally spent completing foundation subjects such as science, music, German, PE and topic (geography, history, art and DT linked).